shiki/dotfiles/README.md

 ## VS Code

-VS Code settings are synchronized using the [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) plugin.
-It saves the settings in Gist.
+VS Code settings are synchronized using the [built-in Settings Sync](https://code.visualstudio.com/docs/editor/settings-sync).
+Turn the Settings Sync on and log in using GitHub.

-1. Install the plugin.
-2. After the plugin is installed, follow the steps to _Login with Github_.
-3. Pick the correct gist to use.
-3. Run the _Sync: Download Settings_ to download and apply the settings.

 [Disable press and hold](https://stackoverflow.com/a/44010683) so that VS Code will repeat any key that is being held:

 ```
-$ defaults write com.microsoft.VSCode ApplePressAndHoldEnabled -bool false
+defaults write com.microsoft.VSCode ApplePressAndHoldEnabled -bool false
 ```

 ## Spacemacs